-Experience needed: Completion of the pre-licensing course.
-Pass the state exam.
+Experience needed: Complete the pre-licensing course and pass the state exam

 11. Commercial truck driver

 Love to drive?
 Then you might consider commercial truck driving.
-You’ll be responsible for operating tractor-trailers, among many other types of large vehicles, which you’ll use to transport goods to various locations.
+You’ll be responsible for operating tractor-trailers and many other types of large vehicles you’ll use to transport goods to various locations.
 Some jobs are local gigs where you make deliveries to nearby businesses.
 Other jobs require you to travel long distances.
 Truck driving can offer you a flexible schedule with either part-time or full-time work available.

-Experience needed: Must be at least 21 years old, have a valid commercial license, and receive a road test certificate, particularly a CDL (Commercial Driver’s License).
+Experience needed: Must be at least 21 years old, have a valid commercial license, and receive a road test certificate — particularly a commercial driver’s license (CDL).

 Electricians install electrical systems in homes and businesses.
 You’ll be responsible for rewiring equipment, inspecting electrical service panels, checking fuse boxes for safety issues, and identifying sources of power outages.
 You can work as an employee for a company or find work as an independent contractor.
 Indeed can help you find work right away.

-Experience needed: High school diploma or GED.
-Completion of an electrician apprenticeship.
-Proof of passing the state electrician exam.
+Experience needed: High school diploma or GED, completion of an electrician apprenticeship, and proof of passing the state electrician exam

 13. Food service manager